codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 Some kata require the user solution to return a two-dimensional array, for example, a 2D matrix, or an array of C-strings.
 Such scenarios are a bit more complex, because not only does the higher-order array have to be properly managed, but all its individual entries as well.
 The exact approach selected for the allocation of such structures depends on the scenario because different techniques are suitable for square or rectangular arrays, jagged arrays, arrays of null-terminated strings, etc.

-Just as any memory, 2D arrays can be managed by the test suite, or the user solution, or both.
+Just as any form of memory, 2D arrays can be managed by the test suite, user solution, or both.
 As long as the size of the 2D array is known before calling a solution and does not change through the course of calculations, the test suite can choose to perform all necessary allocations and pass the memory to the solution function ready to use.
-This is a very good approach when working with chessboards, sudokus, matrices and mazes of predetermined sizes, etc. However, in the case that the size of the answer cannot be easily determined beforehand, the mixed approach or the memory management by a callee with a clean-up function provided by the user can be better.
+This is a very good approach when working with chessboards, sudokus, matrices and mazes of predetermined sizes, etc. However, in the case that the size of the answer cannot be easily determined beforehand, the mixed approach or memory management by the callee with a clean-up function provided by the user can be better.

 :::note Note on examples
 For simplicity, this section uses the terms "2D array", "array of arrays", and "matrix" interchangeably and assumes row-major order, i.e. data can be accessed with `array[row][col]`.